 Right, let’s talk about how he did it.
 Because if you’re expecting some miracle cure or celebrity secret, you’re going to be disappointed.

 The man walks.
 A lot.
 Miles every day.
 He does saunas.
 Cold plunges.
 Eats better food.
 That’s it.
-He takes no magic pills, employs no fancy trainers, and did not drink any weight loss shakes.
+He takes no magic pills, employs no fancy trainers, and does not drink any weight loss shakes.

 When someone asked him about Ozempic, that weight loss drug all the celebrities are supposedly on, he said it “petrified” him.
 Fair enough.
 He’s doing it the hard way.

-“You got to fight that addiction at the dinner table,” he told reporters.
+“You’ve got to fight that addiction at the dinner table,” he told reporters.
 Spot on.
 Most weight problems aren’t really about food anyway.
 They’re about everything else.

 From Couch to 5K (Literally)

 This is where it gets properly impressive.
 Jelly Roll decided to train for a 5K race.
 A 5K!
 When you’re carrying 500+ pounds, walking to the corner shop is an achievement.
-Running 5 kilometers?
+Running 5 kilometres?
 That’s like deciding to climb Everest.

 But he did it.
 After the race, called the 2 Bears something-or-other, he’d lost another 50 to 70 pounds.
 Just from training for one race.

 My running club friends think they’re heroes for doing a parkrun every Saturday.
-This lad went from barely moving to completing 5K at his size.
+This lad went from barely moving to completing a 5K at his size.
 Put that in your pipe and smoke it.

 The Brutal Honesty That’s Refreshing